Skip to main content

 Possible settings

-Supports all settings of the SE::GoogleSE::Google parser, as well as:
+Supports all settings of the SE::GoogleSE::Google, scraper, plus additional settings: